alces-software/adminware/README.md

 | -4         | Abandoned Job Error     |

 ## -1: SSH Connection Error
-An initial ssh connection could not be established with the node.
+An initial SSH connection could not be established with the node.

 NOTE: This error code will only be issued for handled errors.
-It is still possible for unhandled ssh errors to be issued a different error code.
+It is still possible for unhandled SSH errors to be issued a different error code.

 ## -2: General Error
 An error has occurred that concerns the job.
 See the jobs `STDERR` for more